Tropic Marin GH-Test Freshwater precise determination of the total hardness

 For determining the total hardness (GH) in freshwater aquaria

-The total hardness (GH) constitutes the amount of dissolved magnesium and calcium salts in the water.
-If the concentration of these salts is low, the water is referred to as soft water, if the concentration is high, the water is referred to as hard water.
-The reading is usually given in degrees of German hardness (°dH), whereby 1 °dH equates to 10 mg per litre of dissolved calcium oxide.
-The concentration of these salts in the water affects the organic functions of the fish and plants.
-Therefore, it should be tested on a regular basis.
+The total hardness (GH) refers to the concentration of dissolved magnesium and calcium salts in the water.
+When the concentration of these salts is low, the water is considered soft.
+Conversely, when the concentration is high, the water is classified as hard.
+Typically, the measurement is expressed in degrees of German hardness (°dH), where 1 °dH corresponds to 10 mg per litre of dissolved calcium oxide.
+The levels of these salts in the water can significantly impact the health and well-being of both fish and plants.
+Therefore, regular testing is essential.

-The Tropic Marin GH-Test makes it possible to quickly determine the total hardness of your aquarium water.
-This test kit will do approximately 100 tests (depending on test results) that are both fast and accurate.
+The Tropic Marin GH-Test allows you to quickly and accurately determine the total hardness of your aquarium water.
+This test kit can perform approximately 100 tests, depending on the results.

 Benefits: